ShubhangKumarAhirwar/frontend-case-study/README.md

-# frontend-case-study
+# Frontend Case Study
-This React web app manages user profiles with search, filter, and an admin panel for CRUD operations.
-It integrates Google Maps/Mapbox for location visualization and ensures responsive design, error handling, and smooth UX.
-Built with React, React Router, and CSS, it offers an intuitive way to explore and manage profiles efficiently.
+This is a simple React project for managing user profiles and displaying profile details.

+## Features
+- Profile listing
+- Profile details page
+- Admin panel

+## Installation
+Run `npm install` to install dependencies.

+## Start
+Run `npm start` to launch the project.